Pilot Cove Loop Trail

 Trail Number: 320A

-In what could be one of the most bizarre naming situations in all of Pisgah, this trail is neither in a cove nor a loop.
-Rather, the best reasoning I can come up with for its name is that this ridge-top enables you to hike a loop above Pilot Cove, when combined with the Pilot Cove-Slate Rock trail, which itself does not lead to Slate Rock, but does pass through Slate Rock Cove.
+In what could be one of the most bizarre naming situations in all of Pisgah, this trail is neither in a cove nor is it a loop.
+Rather, the best reasoning I can come up with for its name is that this ridge-top trail enables you to hike a loop above Pilot Cove, when combined with the Pilot Cove-Slate Rock trail, which itself does not lead to Slate Rock (because this trail does), but that trail does pass through Slate Rock Cove...

 Nevertheless, this trail starts on the Pilot Cove-Slate Rock Trail in Pilot Cove not far from the trailhead on FS 1206.
 It climbs gradually at first, then more steeply as it switchbacks a few times to pick up the top of Forked Ridge.
 After leaving the creek, it is relatively dry.
 The trail follows a ridge to the trail's end, through short, gnarled forest trees and thickets of twisted mountain laurel.
 When you pop out of the forest onto Slate Rock itself, you'll know it, as an expansive view opens up to the southwest, across Pilot Rock Ridge up to the Pisgah Ridge, and down into the Pink Beds and Cradle of Forestry area.
 Of course, you also have a view of Pilot Mountain in the distance, as if there aren't enough things named Pilot in this area.
 After a few switchbacks beyond Slate Rock, you'll be on Slate Rock Ridge until the end of the trail.
 The loop formed by this trail and Pilot Cove-Slate Rock is one of the finest in Pisgah.